 Section 4.
 Validity of Actions.
 No contract or other transaction between the Corporation and one or more of its Members or officers, or between the Corporation and any other corporation, firm, association or other entity in which one or more of its Members or officers are Members or officers, or have a substantial financial interest, shall be either void or voidable for this reason alone or by reason alone that such Member or Members or officer or officers are present at the meeting of the Board of Directors, or of a committee thereof, which authorizes such contract or transaction, or that his or their votes are counted for such purpose, if the material facts as to such Member's or officer's interest in such contract or transaction and as to any such common directorship, officership or financial interest are disclosed in good faith or known to the Board or committee, and the Board or committee authorizes such contract or transaction by a vote sufficient for such purpose without counting the vote or votes of such interested Member or officers.
-Common or interested Members may be counted in determining the presence of a quorum at a meeting of the Members of the Board or committee which authorizes such contract or transaction.
-At the time of the discussion and decision concerning the authorization of such contract or transaction, the interested Member or officer should not be present at the meeting.
+Common or interested Members may be counted in determining the presence of a quorum at a meeting of the discussion and decision concerning the authorization of such contract or transaction, the interested Member or officer should not be present at the meeting.